MOBI-LA/bradley-tower/_site/README.md

 There are two key functional elements to the dashboard:

-1) **"Metric Cards"**: Simple, quick-to-understand boxes for each key metrics (either overall or for a specific department/issue); these include a goal, a current status, a delta, and an editorial indication of progress (eg red, green).
+1. **"Metric Cards"**: Simple, quick-to-understand boxes for each key metrics (either overall or for a specific department/issue); these include a goal, a current status, a delta, and an editorial indication of progress (eg red, green).
 These are entirely built via the Google Sheets integration, and dynamically updated by any changes to those spreadsheets.
-2) **Visualizations**: Interactive charts, graphs, an maps that provide deep dives into key policy/issue areas.
+2. **Visualizations**: Interactive charts, graphs, an maps that provide deep dives into key policy/issue areas.
 These are typically manually built using D3 or CartoDB, though some charts are dynamically created by API integrations with Socrata; do note: most if not all are manually updated, in line with the city's performance management unit/process.

 ## Architecture / How Things Work

 The core technology is TableTop.js, Bootstrap, Sheetsee.js, and Jekyll -- all client side software, which won't require a server or must work to get going.

-* Jekyll: Simple, lightweight content management system that makes it easy to create, say, a blog; for bradley tower, it is being used make it easy to add new pages and manage design across the board.
+* **Jekyll**: Simple, lightweight content management system that makes it easy to create, say, a blog; for bradley tower, it is being used make it easy to add new pages and manage design across the board.
 Each dashboard is a "post" where the header content for Jekyll informs the system where the data is, etc.
-* Tabletop.js / Sheetsee.js: Javascript plugins designed to easily pull data from Google Spreadsheets on the client side and build dynamic pages -- think using Google Sheets as a lightweight database that's easily editable by non-technical staff
+* **Tabletop.js / Sheetsee.js**: Javascript plugins designed to easily pull data from Google Spreadsheets on the client side and build dynamic pages -- think using Google Sheets as a lightweight database that's easily editable by non-technical staff
-* Boostrap: Very popular design framework
+* **Bootstrap**: Very popular design framework
+* **D3** (by DevExpress): Custom varient of D3 with additional animations for visualizations

 ## Deploying the Dashboard